There’s nothing better than a loaf of fresh Honey Oat Bread right out of the oven! Soft, slightly chewy and oh so delicious.

 - Combine the lukewarm milk and honey in a small bowl.
 Sprinkle the active dry yeast, cover with a kitchen towel and let it proof for about 10 minutes or until the yeast is activated.

 - In the bowl of a stand mixer, combine all the dry ingredients and mix until incorporated.
-Then, add the yeast mixture and knead on medium speed until it comes together but it is still sticky.
+Then, add the yeast mixture and melted butter, and knead on medium speed until it comes together but it is still sticky.
 Do not overwork the dough!

 - While the dough is rising, prepare a loaf pan (9X5) by spraying with cooking spray or brushing with oil.
 Reserve.